aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 4. Provides daily data compaction at midnight in local time
 5. Performs calculation using pre-built GHG calculator lookup table
 6. Can accept new calculator lookup table and data model with required updates to JSON files for data quality AND calculator.

-### Limitations

-The following list of limitations covers current known functional limitations as recorded and updated August 2022:

-1. Does not accept file type JSON, Parquet, XML, and all image file types.
-2. Does not accept multi-file upload via sample web application
-3. Does not allow for data model update from a single data model file source (currently requires manual editing of multiple files).

 ## 💲 Cost and Licenses